-Meth Manufacturing Charges
+Meth Manufacturing Penalties in Florida

 Meth is viewed as damaging not only to the person using it but also to the community.
 The production of meth in makeshift labs can result in fires and explosions that can injure and kill innocent people, including law enforcement personnel and emergency responders who are called to a meth house.

 - Possession of precursor chemicals such as phenylacetone, phenylacetic acid, pseudoephedrine or ephedrine with the intent of manufacturing meth is a felony.

 - Exposing a child to the dangers of a meth lab is a first-degree felony, subject to a five-year minimum mandatory prison sentence.